mdnurulmomen/vaccine-manager/README.md

 - `database/migrations` - Contains all the database migrations
 - `database/seeders` - Contains the database seeder
 - `routes` - Contains all the api routes defined in api.php file
-- `tests` - Contains all the application tests

 ## Environment variables